DASH 2024: Guide to Datadog's Newest Announcements for Applications | Datadog

 Use browser SDK injection to get started more easily with Datadog RUM

 Automatically start collecting RUM data—including performance data, errors, and user activity for your application—by simply editing a configuration file on your server.
-RUM browser SDK injection, now in private beta, installs RUM by configuring your server to inject the SDK.
+RUM browser SDK injection, now in Preview, installs RUM by configuring your server to inject the SDK.
 To request access, please fill out this form.

 Datadog RUM browser SDK injection.